anb2473/Skill-Bytes-Frontend/docs/CLA.md

 Thank you for contributing to this project!

-To keep things simple and legally clear, all contributions to this repository are assigned to the project maintainer, [Your Name].
+To keep things simple and legally clear, all contributions to this repository are assigned to the project maintainer, Austin Blass.

 This means:
 - You keep credit for your work (your name will remain on commits, and you can show your code in portfolios).